nistvan86/esphome-q7rf/readme.md

 In order to make the receiver recognize the transmitter, we need to execute the pairing process.

 Go to Home Assistant's _Developer tools_ → _Actions_ and select the service `esphome.<NODE_NAME>_q7rf_pair`.
 Press and hold the M/A button on the receiver until it starts flashing green.
-Now press _Call service_ in the _Services_ page.
+Now press _Perform action_ in the _Actions_ page.
 ESPHome log will show a similar output:

     [I][q7rf.switch:x]: Enqueued pairing.
     [D][q7rf.switch:x]: Handling prioritized message.